 Carter Taylor Seaton

-The Rebel in the Red Jeep follows the personal and professional experiences of Ken Hechler, the oldest living person to have served in the United States Congress, from his childhood until his marriage at 98 years of age.
+The Rebel in the Red Jeep follows the personal and professional experiences of Ken Hechler, the West Virginia politician and activist who died in 2016 at the age of 102.

 This biography recounts a century of accomplishments, from Hechler’s introduction of innovative teaching methods at major universities, to his work as a speechwriter and researcher for President Harry Truman, and finally to his time representing West Virginia in the United States House of Representatives and as the secretary of state.